b-dmitry1/e86r/stm32/README.md

 __Please note that original Core7XXI board is shipped with only 8 megabytes of SDRAM installed!__

 The emulator is configured to be used with a 32 megabyte SDRAM chip.
-You should replace 8 MB chip with a 32 MB one or reconfigure BIOS, SDRAM controller, and framebuffer locations in "board.h" and "main.cpp" files if you want to use only 8 MB of SDRAM.
+You should replace 8 MB chip with a 32 MB one and reconfigure BIOS, SDRAM controller, and framebuffer locations in "board.h" and "main.cpp" files if you want to use only 8 MB of SDRAM.
 Only 6 MB of extended memory will be available.

 ![Core 7XX board](Core7XX.jpg)